ItzPike/DBM-Rawdata-Releases/Giveaway Rewritten/README.md

 - gend [giveaway embed id] - Ends a giveaway early and draws preset amount of winners
 - gstart [item] [time] [# of winners (optional)] - Starts a quick giveaway in one command with only needing a item and a time

+## Settings
+- In gcreate, there is a timezone setting that you can change on the first few lines.
+(Takes timezone abbreviations)

 ## Events
 These events that are **REQUIRED** for the command to work
 - giveawayStart - Creates and checks for required files on startup
 - giveawayCheck - Searches for giveaways that ended and draws a winner from them